5 min read

 Deloitte came up with an interesting question: How does CRE do before, during, and after a black swan event?
 Practice lead Jim Berry singled out the Asian flu of the 1950s, the 9/11 attacks in 2001, the SARS outbreak a year later, and the swine flu epidemic that overlapped the Great Recession.

-It should also be noted that, prior to the COVID-19 pandemic, CRE was much firmer fundamentally than it was in the days leading up to SARS or swine flu.
-The implication for the current market is that, yes, rent delinquencies are up since March, but from near-historically-low levels.
+It should also be noted that, before the COVID-19 pandemic, CRE was much firmer fundamentally than it was in the days leading up to SARS or swine flu.
+The implication for the current market is that, yes, rent delinquencies have been up since March, but from near-historically-low levels.
 The market can take this hit.

 William Freedman, MBA, writes about finance and technology.
 He serves on the board of governors of the New York Financial Writers’ Association.

 If you are interested in more AlphaSense content, visit our Resources Center for more.
 To access company documents, including SEC Filings, Earnings Call Transcripts, and more, start your free trial of AlphaSense or log into your account.

 9 min read